 Gabriel N. Gatica, Bryan Gomez-Vargas, Ricardo Ruiz-Baier:

-Formulation and analysis of fully-mixed methods for stress-assisted diffusion problems
+A posteriori error analysis of mixed finite element methods for stress-assisted diffusion problems